waltermaina/Python_ST7735/README.md

-Adafruit Python ILI9341
+Python ST7735
 =======================

-Python library to control an ILI9341 TFT LCD display.
+Python library to control an ST7735 TFT LCD display.
 Allows simple drawing on the display without installing a kernel module.

-Designed specifically to work with the Adafruit 2.8" LCD's ----> https://www.adafruit.com/products/1770
+Designed specifically to work with a ST7735 based 128x160 pixel TFT SPI display.

 For all platforms (Raspberry Pi and Beaglebone Black) make sure you have the following dependencies: